 By John Webber, Head of Business Rates at Colliers (www.colliers.com)

-“The government must make an announcement about downwards transition soon, particularly as retail businesses are making their business plans now.
-Without this reassurance the government’s “levelling up agenda” will be meaningless and the high street unlikely to get back on its feet.”
+Without this reassurance any “levelling up agenda” will be meaningless.
+And the high street unlikely to get back on its feet.